biocatiit/musclex/docs/Installation/pip.md

 ```

 ### Windows
 For windows, we have built the Fortran source for you, so Fortran compiler is not required.
-But C compiler is still required to build C extensions during the installation process, and **Microsoft Visual C++** (MSVC) is recommended.
-If you do need to build the Fortran source, refer to [Installation on Windows from source]( #TODO: add link to source installation).
+But C compiler is still required to build C extensions during the installation process, and **Microsoft Visual C++** (MSVC) is recommended, refer to [this section](#download-of-the-microsoft-studio-build-tools).
+If you do need to build the Fortran source, refer to [Installation on Windows from source](#installation-of-musclex-from-source-on-windows).

 #### Installing Python
 We recommend installing [Anaconda](https://www.anaconda.com/products/individual) to install Python and the required dependencies.
 Anaconda is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.